Look Before You Fuse: 2D-Guided Cross-Modal Alignment for Robust 3D Detection: Method

 This process corrects erroneous depth values, resulting in a refined sparse depth map, $D_{\text{aligned}}^{(i)}$.

-Simultaneously, we enhance the image features within these critical regions.
+Simultaneously, in \textbf{2D Camera Features Enhance Module}, we enhance the image features within these critical regions.
 For each bounding box $B_j^{(i)}$ with a predicted class label $k$, the corresponding image features are amplified by a class-specific hyperparameter $\alpha_k$.
 This enhancement is applied to all pixels $p$ within the bounding box $B_j^{(i)}$ and across all $C$ feature channels.
 The operation is defined as:

-Here, the value of $\alpha_k$ is a class-specific hyperparameter, set based on the object's typical size.
+where the value of $\alpha_k$ is a class-specific hyperparameter, set based on the object's typical size.
 The underlying principle is that smaller objects require a stronger feature boost to ensure their representation is not neglected during fusion.
-Consequently, classes like pedestrians and traffic cones are assigned a higher $\alpha_k$, whereas larger classes such as buses and trucks receive a more moderate value.
+Consequently, small classes like pedestrians and traffic cones are assigned a higher $\alpha_k$, whereas larger classes such as buses and trucks receive a more moderate value.
 This allows for a more targeted enhancement, tailoring the amplification intensity to the specific characteristics of each object category.

 These enhanced features are then processed through a Squeeze-and-Excitation (SE) block to adaptively recalibrate channel-wise feature responses, producing the final enhanced image features $F_{\text{enhanced}}^{(i)}$.
 This ensures that the network can learn to dynamically emphasize more informative channels for each class-specific enhancement.